spacetelescope/drizzlepac/doc/source/explanation.rst

     explanation/catalog_generation

-* Classes to manage Catalogs and WCS’s
+* Classes to manage Catalogs and WCS's

 MVM